 Liaison with Valuation Office Agency and other offices: Procedure for References - introduction

-All references to the Valuation Office Agency (VOA) must contain:
+All references to the Valuation Office Agency (VOA) should contain:

-- a form SAV VOA1 (available as a Word template)
+- a form SAV VOA1 (available on SEES)

 - a form Cap 37

-- all relevant information available regarding the property (e.g. full description, maps and plans) including details of acquisition values and sales and details of any valuations previously provided by the VOA.
+- all relevant information available regarding the property (for example full description, maps and plans) including details of acquisition values and sales and details of any valuations previously provided by the VOA.

 Where valuers are satisfied that an opinion of value is necessary, the parties should, unless sufficient information has already been furnished, be asked to